 MySQL Unconference #008 was held

-This article introduces the MySQL Unconference #008, which was held recently.
+This article introduces MySQL Unconference #008, which was held recently.

 What is MySQL Unconference?

-MySQL Unconference to take place in February 2024@tom__boIt was started by and is run as a casual event where people from different companies can talk casually about MySQL.
+MySQL Unconference to be held in February 2024@tom__boIt was started by Mr. and is run as a casual event where people can talk about MySQL casually, regardless of company boundaries.

-From this time on, I will be co-hosting@fat47and@mconfjpWith the addition of Mr. Ikeda, we have established a system that will allow us to continue holding events on an ongoing basis.
+From this time onwards, I will be co-hosting@fat47and@mconfjpWith the addition of Mr./Ms. Ito, we have established a system that will allow us to continue holding events.

-At this year's MySQL Unconference #008, each of the three organizers gave a session, and the event mainly consisted of casual conversation that developed from those sessions.
+At this year's MySQL Unconference #008, the three organizers each gave a session, and the event mainly consisted of casual conversations that developed from those sessions.

-Announcement 1: "Aurora Blue/Green Deployment feature supports non-disruptive upgrades of large-scale Aurora MySQL clusters"
+Presentation 1: "Aurora Blue/Green Deployment Feature Supports Non-Disruptive Upgrades of Large-Scale Aurora MySQL Clusters"

 Ameba Blog explains how they upgraded a large-scale Aurora MySQL cluster using the Aurora Blue/Green Deployment feature, and provides an overview of the feature.